waku-org/docs.waku.org/docs/guides/getting-started.md

 | [@waku/create-app](https://www.npmjs.com/package/@waku/create-app) | Starter kit to bootstrap your next `@waku/sdk` project from various example templates  | [Scaffold DApps Using @waku/create-app](/guides/js-waku/use-waku-create-app) |

 :::tip
-Explore some example apps built using Waku at https://examples.waku.org/ and view a list of projects and workshops from previous hackathons at https://github.com/waku-org/awesome-waku.
+Explore some example apps built using Waku at https://examples.waku.org/ and view a list of projects and workshops from previous hackathons at [Awesome Waku](https://github.com/waku-org/awesome-waku/).
 :::